alxtsg/Images-diff/README.md

     environment variable, it is not necessary to specify the full path, the executable name itself is sufficient.
 * `METRIC`: Comparison metric.
 Acceptable values are `mse` and `ssim`.
-* `DIFF_THRESHOLD`: Difference threhsold.
-If the differene is beyond the threshold, the comparison pair is considered as abnormal.
+* `DIFF_THRESHOLD`: Difference threshold.
+If the difference is beyond the threshold, the comparison pair is considered as abnormal.
 * `ABNORMAL_IMAGES_DIRECTORY`: The directory to be created for abnormal images.
   If specified, the directory will be created under the input directory.